mikeferg99/dashboards/README-SRE_RUM_w_fullstack.md

 ## SRE Dashboard for RUM (Web App) and Backend Services

-This dashboard provides SRE Teams, Application Owners, etc... an end to end summary view into the current status of the Real User, backend services, databases and infrastructure.
+This dashboard provides SRE Teams, Application Owners, etc... an end to end summary view into the current status of the Web Application, backend services, databases and infrastructure.

 Focus areas: